igorpetrov/arch-linux-configuration-guide/README.md

 vboxpci
 ```

+This will load Virtualbox modules on system boot.

 Then reboot or load Virtualbox modules in current kernel session:

 ```bash
 $ modprobe vboxdrv vboxnetadp vboxnetflt vboxpci
 ```